-UPDATE: March 2015: I've changed a couple of things to bring this up-to-date
+LATEST UPDATE: March 2019: I've changed a couple of things to bring this up-to-date

-Its been a mantra of mine that the Internet has brought nothing new to marketing - only new ways of doing old things.
+It's been a mantra of mine that the Internet has brought nothing new to marketing - only new ways of doing old things.

 somewhere would come up with something - but no.